hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 You may wonder: What is this **accessibility label** thing?

-Actually it's just a way to address UI components on the screen.
+Actually it's a way to address UI components on the screen.

 Or frankly, **accessibility label** is a name you give for each UIView to distinguish among them.